 - 3 semester hours in mathematics, statistics, or computer science

-Another option allows you to take the CPA exam with a bachelor's degree and at least one year of supervised experience with a licensed CPA.
-You will need more experience if your bachelor's degree does not include the necessary courses.
+Another option allows you to take the CPA exam with a bachelor's degree in accounting and at least one year of supervised experience with a licensed CPA.
+You will need more experience if your bachelor's degree in accounting does not include the necessary courses.

 Once you have completed your bachelor's degree and a major concentration in Accounting, you are ready to apply to the board.
 Note that your bachelor's may still be in progress, but you must be within 18 semester or 27 quarter hours of graduation.
 First, complete an application for the Uniform Certified Public Accountant examination that you can download from the National Association of State Boards of Accountancy (NASBA) website.
 If you find the provided information confusing, simply email the NASBA in order to clarify.